lingwsh/Search_Excel_Demo/README.md

 # Search\_Excel\_Demo
 ## Introduction
-This Demo read and clean excel data by Python(Jupyter Notebook)-openpyxl, write data to MySQL by Pandas.
+This Demo read Excel data by Python(Jupyter Notebook)-openpyxl, write data to MySQL by Pandas.
 Django as backend, HTML and jQuery are frontend of searching data list in webpage.

 ### Website Draft